causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask216_Spring2025_Analyzing_Bitcoin_Price_Data_Streams_using_SHAP/SHAP.API.md

 ## General Guidelines

 - This documentation complements `SHAP.API.ipynb`.
-- It focuses on explaining SHAP’s official Python API (not CoinGecko).
+- It focuses on explaining SHAP’s official Python API.
 - All functions shown are directly usable via the `shap` Python package.

 ---